aahmad94/jumpstart/_posts/2017-07-30-blocks-and-procs.markdown

 {% endhighlight %}

 <h4>
 What are lambdas and how are they different from procs?
-Let's first go over lambda notation?
 </h4>

 <h4>